Phylum Chordata | Subphylum Tunicata/Urochordata | Class Ascidiacea

 Features:

 Colony irregular in outline, about 5-10cm in diameter, found near the mid-water mark, encrusting vertical and horizontal hard surfaces including artificial structures.
 Also under stones.
-Smooth, rubbery with many, tightly packed tiny spots.
+The colony is smooth, rubbery with many, tightly packed tiny spots.
 Usually beige in colour.
-Various kinds of flatworms (Order Polycladida) are sometimes seen on the sheets.

 East Coast, Jun 09